Teledermatology / teledermoscopy and Firstcheck – a medical overview

 See high quality dermoscopic images captured using the Firstcheck SkinScope here:

 * an affordable software platform for second opinions from, and referrals to, skin specialists.
-No set-up costs apply, and the cost is a maximum of $19.95 per case submitted (with pricing able to be agreed between clinicians).
+No set-up costs apply, and the cost is from $19.95 per case submitted (with pricing able to be set by the reviewing doctor and agreed between clinicians).

-* a streamlined and efficient referral process with prompts for relevant referral information consistent with teledermatology guidelines – and using patient NHIs to link cases to patients.
+* a streamlined and efficient referral process with prompts for relevant referral information.

 * timely access to collegial support and specialist opinions – with average response time less than 24 hours.